 Guy lived in Pokhara, in the Kaski region of Nepal for several months during the winter of 2010/11.
 He loved the country and its people, especially the children, and had planned to return there.

 Over a million children in Nepal do not go to school.
 Although Early Childhood Development Centres (ECDCs) are part of the Nepali government's national education plan, facilities are usually extremely poor and have little impact amongst the most marginalised sections of society.

 This is why Guy’s Trust, in partnership with international NGO ActionAid, has funded the construction of three Guy Joseph ECDCs in the impoverished Kaski district, together with a wider programme of work that will help hundreds of children get the start in life they deserve.
-As well as providing a pre-school education, health checks and a daily meal, the projects also engaged the communities in new income generating skills such as brick making and construction.
+As well as providing a pre-school education and regular health checks, the projects also engaged the communities in new income generating skills such as brick making and construction.
 Also mothers are now able to spend a few hours each day working and contributing to the family income, knowing that their children are safe.

 In early 2012 Guy’s Trust agreed to build its first ECDC in the village of Dhikurpokhari.
 The community's main occupation is farming although this rarely provides enough food all year round.
 The ECDC took its first class of children in June 2014.